Southern Paiute people: Traditional diet

-A staple food for the Southern Paiutes was the bitterroot.
+A staple food for the Southern Paiute was the bitterroot.
 They also depended on wild carrot, wild onion, and chokecherries.
-Chokecherries were useful in more ways than one- their stems were brewed to make a sweet drink, and their berries would be crushed, then dried to be saved for later.
-When Aphids came and swarmed the cane plants, they would leave small drops of nectar where they punctured the cane stalk.
+Chokecherries were useful in more ways than one - their stems were brewed to make a sweet drink, and their berries would be crushed, then dried to be saved for later.
+When aphids came and swarmed the cane plants, they would leave small drops of nectar where they punctured the cane stalk.
 Knowing this the Southern Paiute women would take the cane rods and beat them until the small dried droplets came loose.
 These droplets were then tossed in a winnowing dish to be separated from the remnants of the cane.
 Often these small particles were the main income of sweetness for the people.
 Another seed they would gather are waada seeds, minuscule black seeds that would be ground up into meal.
 Those who lived in a region with an adequate water supply would set up farms, complete with ditch irrigation.
-The biggest crops were maize, squash and wheat.
-The men were the primary hunters, they would hunt waterfowl, rabbits, bighorn sheep and other mammals in the regions they passed through.
+The biggest crops were maize, squash, and wheat.
+The men were the primary hunters, they would hunt waterfowl, rabbits, bighorn sheep, and other mammals in the regions they passed through.

 Paiute archery

 Bows

 There is a bow collected by the Smithsonian Institution in 1872.
 Made from a hardwood branch, possibly Mesquite or mountain mahogany, and is 38 5/8 inches from tip to tip.
 The bow is round in cross section, and the string is two ply sinew.
-It has a sinew back, and the sinew has been stained with a reddish brown ochre.
+It has a sinew back, and the sinew has been stained with a reddish brown ocher.
 The bow is utilitarian and still has carving marks, as to be expected of a practical weapon in a hostile and harsh desert environment.

-Another photograph is taken of a Paiute bow and arrow.